Brand Strategy for Small Museums and Nonprofits

 Q: How do I get leadership to participate in the workshop?

 As noted above, first, share the video promo on this page and ask them to watch the 15-minute introductory video, which can be accessed for free here.
-If this is still not enough, we are happy to get on the phone to help with this.
-Email email@example.com to arrange this.
+If this is still not enough, we are happy to get on the phone to help.
+Call us at (718) 522-6326 or email email@example.com to arrange this.

 Q: Is there a standard invitation letter/email I can send out to describe the workshop and invite attendees?